Backup Overview (SQL Server)

 Before you can create the first log backup, you must create a full backup, such as a database backup.
 Thereafter, backing up the transaction log regularly is necessary, not only to minimize work-loss exposure but also to enable truncation of the transaction log.
 For more information, see Working with Transaction Log Backups.

 Usually, taking a backup changes the database and affects how later backups are restored.
 However, occasionally, it is useful to take a backup for a special purpose without affecting the overall backup and restore procedures for the database.
-For this purpose, copy-only backups were introduced in SQL Server 2005.
+For this purpose, SQL Server 2005 introduces copy-only backups.
 These backups are independent of the regular sequence of SQL Server backups.
 For more information, see Copy-Only Backups.